esevo/esevo.github.io/FINAL_README.md

   r. google font

-8) You must use at least 20 properties.
+8) You must use at least 20 css properties.
 9) Correct formatting
 10) Consistent coding
 11) Follow coding standards
 12) Your site must be responsive
+13) Font in rem